 Lives & works in Sheffield, MA

 I’ve been very fortunate in that I’ve always known what I wanted to do and have had really smart people around me to guide and encourage me.
 My parents were well educated bohemians, as were many of their friends.
-One of my pals in nursery school rode his tricycle around on one of Jackson Pollack’s paintings.
+A friend of mine in nursery school rode his tricycle around on one of Jackson Pollack’s paintings

-I grew up in a very rural and beautiful part of Westchester County; at least it was then.
-I was close enough to the City so that in high school I could take the train into New York to take drawing classes at the Art Students League and the School of Visual Arts.
-I studied anatomy and drawing with Stephen Peck, and got my spending money by modeling at the art schools.
+I grew up in a rural and beautiful part of Westchester County, NY; at least it was then before becoming suburbanized.
+I was close enough to the NYC so that in high school I could ride the train into Manhattan to take drawing classes at the Art Students League and the School of Visual Arts.
+I got my spending money by modeling at the art schools and for local artists.

-My first husband and I knocked around Europe, North Africa and the West Coast for a few years.
+My first husband and I knocked around Europe, Morocco, Colorado and the West Coast for a few years.
 I was widowed at 22, left with my infant daughter.
 It was then that I began to draw and paint seriously, and was able to support us by modeling and selling small paintings.
-I went back to college at Brown and Rhode Island School of Design, and received my BFA.
-In the summer of 1975, before my senior year, I went to Skowhegan School of Painting & Sculpture, and there met my second husband, Rackstraw Downes.
+I went back to college at Brown and Rhode Island School of Design, and received my BFA in painting and printmaking.
+In the summer of 1975, before my senior year, I went to the Skowhegan School of Painting & Sculpture, and there I met my second husband, Rackstraw Downes.
 We lived in NYC and in Maine.

-Though our marriage lasted only a few years, I met people whose work I had seen and had admired.
+Our marriage lasted several years, and I met people whose work I had seen and had admired.
 In those days the art world was much different; much smaller and more intimate.
-I was impressed one day by Yvonne Jacquette asking Rackstraw to come to her studio to give her a critique of some printings she was working on.
-I realized then that although they were more experienced as artists, we are always evolving.
+I was impressed one day by Yvonne Jacquette asking Rackstraw and me to come to her studio to give her a critique of some paintings she was working on.
+I realized then that although we become more experienced as artists, we are always evolving.

-I’ve received several awards: the NY State Council for the Arts CAPS award; the National Endowment for the Arts, and the American Academy of Art and Letters award.
+I got great reviews and my paintings (mostly) sold.
+I received several awards: the NY State Council for the Arts (CAPS) award; the National Endowment for the Arts; the Rauschenberg Foundation grant; and an award from the American Academy of Art and Letters award.